-A block diagram of the ADV7181B's standard definition processor (SDP) is shown in Figure 7.
+A block diagram of the ADV7183B's standard definition processor (SDP) is shown in Figure 8.

-The ADV7181B can handle standard definition video in CVBS, YC, and YPrPb formats.
-It can be divided into a luminance and chrominance path.
+The SDP block can handle standard definition video in CVBS, Y/C, and YPrPb formats.
+It can be divided into a luminance and a chrominance path.
 If the input video is of a composite type (CVBS), both processing paths are fed with the CVBS input.